masonfmatthews/rails_assignments/assignments/restaurant_menu/README.md

 * Users should be able to destroy a dish by going to the dish's edit page and then hitting a delete button on that page.
 * Users should not be able to edit courses.
 Those should be set up by developers (you) through seeds.
 * The show action for each dish should redirect to the dish's edit page.
 This means that you do need a `def show` in your controller, but you don't need a `show.html.erb` in your `views/dishes` folder.
+* After creating or editing a dish, the user should be redirected to the menu page, not the show page.
 * The application should utilize the (a) variable assignment and (b) selector nesting features of SCSS.
 * The application may utilize Bootstrap.
 * The application should be deployed to Heroku.